 Special Note About F-2 Dependents

 Dependents of F-1 students have F-2 status.
 F-2 minor children (elementary and secondary school age) are permitted and in most states obligated to attend school.
 However, F-2 spouses and college age F-2 shildren are not permitted to attend academic programs in F-2 status.
 They must apply for a Change of Status to F-1 in order to attend an academic program.
 Recreational or avocational courses like those permitted to tourists is allowed.
+Dependents seeking to change their status to F-1 status should contact the International Student Services office for guidance.

 Special Note About the Enrollment of Minor Children or Work Visa Parents